How to Dehydrate Apples

 Prepping & pretreating apples for dehydrating

-Before you start prepping your apples, make sure your counters, equipment, and hands are clean & sanitized to prevent contamination, which can spoil your batch down the line.
+Before you start prepping your apples, make sure your counters, equipment, and hands are clean and sanitized to prevent contamination, which can spoil your batch down the line.

 • Clean the apples: Thoroughly wash the apples and dry with a towel.